syr-cn/ReMemR1/README.md

 ```
 This will automatically put the merged checkpoint into `results/memory_agent/ReMemR1_3B/global_step_200/actor/hf_ckpt`.

-Once the checkpoint merging is done, run the below script to run evaluation:
+Once the checkpoint merging is done, run the below script for evaluation:
 ```bash
 bash scripts/2_run_eval_ReMemR1.sh
 ```